create3000/x_ite/docs/_posts/components/NURBS/CoordinateDouble.md

 CoordinateDouble builds geometry by defining a set of 3D coordinate (triplet) point values.
 CoordinateDouble is used by IndexedFaceSet, IndexedLineSet, LineSet, PointSet, Triangle* and IndexedTriangle* nodes.
 CoordinateDouble is also used by NurbsPositionInterpolator and NurbsOrientationInterpolator.

-The CoordinateDouble node belongs to the **NURBS** component and its default container field is *coord.* It is available since X3D version 3.0 or later.
+The CoordinateDouble node belongs to the **NURBS** component and its default container field is *coord.* It is available from X3D version 3.0 or later.

 ## Hierarchy